Copyright law of Turkey

 Turkish copyright law is documented in the law number 5846 on Intellectual and Artistic Works (Fikir ve Sanat Eserleri Kanunu).

 Turkey is revising its intellectual property rights laws in order to align them with WIPO standards.
-Turkey is a party to the Berne Convention, the Rome Convention and the TRIPS Agreement.
-Turkish copyright law was made compliant with these treaties after its 1995 and 2001 amendments.
+Turkiye is a party to the Berne Convention, the Rome Convention and the TRIPS Agreement.
+Turkiye copyright law was made compliant with these treaties after its 1995 and 2001 amendments.

 As in all countries, a number of limitations and exceptions are codified in Turkish copyright law.
 These include a doctrine of exhaustion of rights after the first sale (Article 23/2), which prevents a copyright holder from controlling circulation of lawfully made copies after they have been made available to the public.
 It also includes a number of exceptions and limitations in Articles 31 through 38, allowing re-use of various government works (Articles 31 and 32), educational performances and collections (Articles 33 and 34), quotations of works in various circumstances (Articles 35 and 36), and incidental captures of copyrighted content in informational and news footage (Article 37).
 Additionally, Turkish law includes reproduction of works for personal use (Article 38).